kubernetes-sigs/wg-serving/serving-catalog/kserve/servingruntime/README.md

 This directory contains the list of KServe serving runtimes that can be deployed via [KServe InferenceServices](./inferenceservice).

-The examples avaialble here will contain the default KServe Serving Runtimes, as follows:
+The examples available here will contain the default KServe Serving Runtimes, as follows:

 - **[huggingfaceserver](huggingfaceserver-serving-runtime.yaml)**: A serving runtime for Hugging Face models, supporting transformer-based models for tasks like text classification, translation, and more, few examples of supported models: